Optimal Transport Model Distributional Robustness: Conclusion

 \section{Conclusion}

 In this paper, we explore the relationship between OT-based distributional robustness and sharpness-aware minimization (SAM), and show that SAM is a special case of our framework when a Dirac delta distribution is used over a single model.
 Our proposed framework can be seen as a probabilistic extension of SAM.
 Additionally, we extend the OT-based distributional robustness framework to propose a practical method that can be applied to (i) a Dirac delta distribution over a single model, (ii) a uniform distribution over several models, and (iii) a general distribution over the model space (i.e., a Bayesian Neural Network).
-To demonstrate the effectiveness of our approach, we conduct experiments and show significant improvements over the baselines.
-We believe that the theoretical connection between the OT-based distributional robustness and SAM could be useful for future research, such as exploring the dual form in Eq. (\ref{eq:dual_form_1_model}) to adapt the perturbed radius $\rho$, although we leave this for future research.
+To demonstrate the effectiveness of our approach, we conduct experiments that show significant improvements over the baselines.
+We believe that the theoretical connection between the OT-based distributional robustness and SAM could be valuable for future research, such as exploring the dual form in Eq. (\ref{eq:dual_form_1_model}) to adapt the perturbed radius $\rho$.

+\paragraph{Acknowledgements.} This work was partly supported by ARC DP23 grant DP230101176 and by the Air Force Office of Scientific Research under award number FA2386-23-1-4044.